1st Regiment "Granatieri di Sardegna": 1917

 From 12 to 22 May 1917, at the beginning of the Tenth Battle of the Isonzo, the Brigade "Granatieri di Sardegna" was held in reserve.
 On 22 May the brigade moved to the Karst plateau, where the next day, on 23 May, the 1st Grenadiers Regiment's I Battalion entered the frontline to the West of the village of Sela na Krasu.
 The battalion participated, together with the 114th Infantry Regiment (Brigade "Mantova") and the Brigade "Padova", in an attack, that drove the Austro-Hungarians out of some heights.
-However, during the night between the 23 and 24 May, a Austro-Hungarian counterattack pushed the Italians back to their starting lines.
+However, during the night between the 23 and 24 May, an Austro-Hungarian counterattack pushed the Italians back to their starting lines.
 On 24 May, both regiments of the "Granatieri di Sardegna", as well as the brigades "Mantova" and "Padova", attacked the same heights once more in an attempt to reach Sela na Krasu.
 After taking the heights, further attacks were defeated by the strong Austro-Hungarian defense, and an enemy counterattack drove the Italian forces off the key Height 241.
 Immediately the 2nd Grenadiers Regiment's I Battalion was sent forward and retook Height 241.
 The next day, on 25 May, the grenadiers again tried to open a way to Sela na Krasu, but quickly the futility of further attacks became obvious and the exhausted Italian forces were ordered to fortify the conquered positions.
 On 3 June 1917, the 1st Grenadiers Regiment's I Battalion defeated a surprise Austro-Hungarian attack, and the next day the brigade was ordered to the rear.
 During the night between 4 and 5 June, the Brigade "Granatieri di Sardegna" was replaced by the 70th Infantry Regiment (Brigade "Ancona") and the 139th Infantry Regiment (Brigade "Bari").
 However already the next day, on 6 June 1917, the grenadiers were sent back into the first line to stop the Austro-Hungarian counterattack at Flondar, which had already succeeded in driving the Italians off of some of the recently conquered heights.
 The 1st Grenadiers Regiment's IV Battalion, together with parts of the 139th Infantry Regiment (Brigade "Bari"), in a ferocious counterattack retook the heights.
 Afterwards, the grenadiers had to be taken out of the front as they had suffered 3,201 casualties since 23 May.